minoda-lab/universc/README.Rmd

     -  STRT-Seq-2i (13 bp barcode, 6 bp UMI)
 -  SureCell (18 bp barcode, 8 bp UMI): surecell, ddseq, biorad

+#### Chemistry settings available

-All technologies support 3' single-cell RNA-Seq.
+All technologies support 3′ single-cell RNA-Seq.
 Barcode adjustments and whitelists are changed automatically.
-For 5' single-cell RNA-Seq, this is only supported for 10x Genomics version 2 chemistry, ICELL8, Smart-Seq, and STRT-Seq.
+For 5′ single-cell RNA-Seq, this is only supported for 10x Genomics version 2 chemistry, ICELL8, Smart-Seq, and STRT-Seq.
 For 10x Genomics, this is detected automatically but can be